jhernandez50/html-refactoring/README.md

 # HTML Refactoring
-On this first assignment, I have modified the code of the HTML and CSS, to make it easier to read and uderstand.
+On this first assignment, I have modified the code of the HTML and CSS, to make it easier to read and understand.

 Some of the improvements made to the code are the following